seikonfertrad/seikonfertrad.github.io/_pages/about.md

 ---

-Excited about contributing to humanity getting its act together, I want to collect my~~self~~ on here.
-If we play our cards right, the universe might soon be buzzing with unfathomably rich experience.
-Despite nature's brutal indifference, humanism has come far in little time.
-The future will probably be wonderful.
-Let's make that even more probable.
+I am excited about contributing to humanity getting its act together and want to collect myself on here.
+[Humanism has come far in little time](https://ourworldindata.org/problems-and-progress).
+If we [play our cards right](https://www.youtube.com/watch?v=CrMIEz_mSJM), the future will be buzzing with [unfathomably rich experiences](https://www.nickbostrom.com/utopia.html).
+I hope to contribute to making that even more probable.

 **What I am up to**

 As of 2021, I'm working to [improve international risk governance](https://simoninstitute.ch/).

-From 2016 to 2020, I focused on understanding human potential and building up the [Swiss EA ecosystem](https://effectivealtruism.ch/).
+From 2016 to 2020, I focused on understanding human potential - including my own - and building up the [Swiss EA ecosystem](https://effectivealtruism.ch/).
+Can't claim to have understood it all quite yet but I made progress.
 Before that, I failed to sustain motivation for an undergrad in international relations; did a gap year as an au pair and snowboard instructor; grew up in Germany, with a 1-year stint in Tennessee; did many sports and played all sorts of games.

 When not working or modelling inter- and intrapersonal dynamics, I enjoy time with loved ones, analyzing matter(s), exploring boundaries, improving structures, lifting weights, mixing music, documenting reflections, aesthetics, cooking, and dancing.